-- As a facilitator, who are you accountable to?
+- As a facilitator, to whom are you accountable?

-How often will we be invited to give feedback (evaluate) about our family’s experience with facilitation?
+- How often will we be invited to give feedback about or evaluate our experience with facilitation?

-We suggest that you speak to families who the independent facilitator has worked with before, to ask them questions that are of relevance to your family.
+We suggest that you speak to people and their loved ones who the independent facilitator has worked with before, to ask them questions about their experiences with Independent Facilitation.

-- We are interested in talking with people and family members you have assisted as an independent facilitator.
-Please provide us with the names of family members I can call for a reference.
+- We are interested in talking with people and their loved ones whom you have assisted as an independent facilitator.
+Please provide us with the names and contact information of people we can connect with for a reference.